-GDC provides access to the on-site childcare program for parents who would not otherwise be able to attend GDC.
-The childcare team is racially/ethnically diverse, gender-mixed and age-diverse, with team members that are able to comfort even the most hesitant children and help them enjoy their time with us.
+GDC has partnered with KiddieCorp to provide on-site childcare for parents who would not otherwise be able to attend GDC.
+The childcare team is racially/ethnically diverse, gender-mixed, and age-diverse, with team members that are able to comfort even the most hesitant children and help them enjoy their time with us.

 GDC provides lounges for feeding nursing children throughout the event to ensure there is one less limitation for parents who deserve to be part of the conversation at the event.

 GDC supports the flourishing diversity in our community, and do our best to create a space to reflect that.
 As such, when arriving to pick up event badges for GDC attendees will also be given the option to pick up pronoun tags as well.

 Gender-neutral bathrooms are available during the conference, and their locations will be marked for attendees.